Hildibrand Manderville: Appearances

 In Final Fantasy XIV, Hildbrand travels around Eorzea as an "inspector extraordinaire," accompanied by an assistant named Nashu Mhakaracca.
 In the original version of Final Fantasy XIV, Hildibrand can be found at various inns, hoping to solve problems for people, including the protagonist.
 Through a misunderstanding, Hildibrand later decides that he is the hero in prophecy meant to confront the threat of a moon called Dalamud.
 After being blown toward Dalamud due to an explosion, he becomes trapped in a device that freezes him in time for five years.
-He is later discovered and buried, having been assumed dead.
-He emerges with no memory of his identity, and is embraced by zombies who believe him to be undead as well.
+In the relaunched release of Final Fantasy XIV, he is assumed dead, but is later discovered buried in the ground.
+He emerges with no memory of his identity, and is embraced by zombies who believe him to be undead.
 Nashu later finds him, restoring his memory by blowing him up.
+Along the way, he meets a cast of characters who help and impede his investigation in the theft of a sword, among them recurring character Gilgamesh.
+The investigation causes him to uncover a plot engineered by the last living members of the Sil'dihn royal bloodline to destroy Ul'dah by zombifying the population, the same method used to destroy their civilization.
+After averting the crisis, Hildibrand recovers the sword and is sent flying into the air by it.